 - 2 green chilis

-- 2 tablespoon peanut oil divided use any neutral flavored vegetable oil as a substitute
+- 2 tbsp peanut oil divided use any neutral flavored vegetable oil as a substitute

 For prepping the Methi